calamity-m/T1Engine/README.md

 - [ ] Finalize Last (Unused) Scene

 ## Prerequisites:

 Visual Studio 2015/2017, OpenGL Capable Graphics Card.
 (Glut libraries come with project source)

 ## How to Use

 Simply compile in Visual Studio.
 Currently working on other ways to reuse codebase (besides taking what you want, etc.)

+## Structure

+The structure of the T1 Engine is open, meaning that while certain things are set in stone customizability and future expandability was kept in mind during construction.
+Although there are base classes, e.g. the Actor Class, the split of logic is up to the developer - i.e. Where is collision calculated, what involvement do scenes have in controlling loading and initalization.

+The included Actor classes and scenes just act as an example - they were also built in regards to steep time deadlines, and so certain corners were cut (e.g. the ActorPlayer class is not really feature complete and movement is handled elsewhere) but the functionality exists to do these properly, and can handle any type of fixed-rendering game.

+Following structure constrains are listed here:
+* Every object movable object (exl.
+Camera) in the world is derived from Actor base class
+	* Every Actor has a transform which contains position, rotation and scale
+	* Every Actor implements an update method called every frame and,
+	* Every Actor implements a render method called every time the screen is drawn
+* Each Scene/Level is built and derived from the GlutScene base class
+	* Scene/Level Management is handled by SceneManager and its wrapper functions
+* Objects, Textures & Terrains area loaded via utility ResourceManage class
+* Camera is considered separate entity
+	* Movable by calling relevant methods
+	* Refresh method that is called every frame to update renderer, etc.
+* Skyboxes are separate objects and not inherently attached to a scene

 ## Examples

 Below are some screenshots of basic scenes built to showcase the engine as well as a video showing the engine running.

 ### Video

 Coming soonm8s

 ### Screenshots